NareshPS/doi-ml/README.md

 * evolution: Evolution programs.

 ## Notable Projects
 * Training the lunar lander in the Open AI Gym using Reinforcement Learning (RL).
-The project is located at ''rl/Lunar Lander.ipynb''.
+The project is located at [Lunar Lander.ipynb](./rl/Lunar Lander.ipynb).